Angkasapuri: Angkasapuri (1968–present)

 Malaysia's new broadcasting centre, named "Angkasapuri" began construction in 1966 and was complete by February 1968.
-Angkasapuri was officially opened by the first Prime Minister of Malaysia, Tunku Abdul Rahman Putra Al-Haj Ibni Almarhum Sultan Abdul Hamid Halim Shah on 17 January 1968.
+Angkasapuri was officially opened by the first Prime Minister of Malaysia, Tunku Abdul Rahman on 17 February 1968.
+Tunku Abdul Rahman in his speech called the main building at that time as "the most beautiful" of all government buildings in the country, while the then-Information Minister Senu Abdul Rahman in his speech called the building as a symbol of "determination of the country to uphold truth, and freedom of thought, expression and religion" when comparing that to the Parliament building which has a similar symbolisation.

+The beginning of the broadcast in Angkasapuri began on 6 October 1969 while the studios in Jalan Ampang would broadcast the final broadcast with the song "Negaraku", the national anthem of Malaysia on the same day.

 Wisma Televisyen, or Wisma TV, housing RTM's TV division opened on 6 November 1969.

 Radio Malaysia became Rangkaian Nasional on 1 January 1971 and became the nation's first 24-hour radio station.
-Wisma Radio was added on 9 May 1972.
-RTM began colour TV transmissions for the States of Malaya in December 1978, in conjunction with the state broadcaster's fifteenth anniversary.
+Wisma Radio, hosting the RTM Radio network studios, opened on 9 May 1972.
+RTM began colour TV transmissions for the States of Malaysia in December 1978, in conjunction with the state broadcaster's fifteenth TV anniversary.
 The first colour programme broadcast was Puspawarna.
-Colour TV programmes were extended to Sabah and Sarawak in 1980.
+Colour TV programmes to Sabah and Sarawak began in August 1980.

 Angkasapuri created history when a giant national flag measuring 85.3 meters long and 24.3-meters wide, using 60 rolls of fabric was unfurled by 500 employees of the Ministry of Information.
 The giant flag was raised for 10 minutes starting at 09:00 local time and it was witnessed by 5000 of the ministry's staff on 1 January 1988.

+The earth-satellite complex opened in 17 December 1988, costing RM 3 million.

 2012 saw the addition of Wisma Berita RTM, containing RTM's newsroom, to the Angkasapuri complex.
 It was inaugurated by the then-Malaysian Minister of Information, Communication, Arts and Culture, Dato' Seri Utama Dr. Rais Yatim on 6 June 2012.